Strada collaborates with students, policymakers, educators, and employers across the U.S. to strengthen the link between education and opportunity.

 Read time

 Learning by working is a vital ingredient to success after completing a degree or other credential.
-Work-based learning experiences help students make the connection between their education and their career aspirations.
+We envision a future in which all students have access to work-based learning experiences, such as paid internships, that help connect their education to their career goals.

 The community college learning lab and dental clinic is now a newly refurbished space where dental hygiene students refine their technique on mannequins outfitted with realistic incisors, molars, and cuspids.
 The clinic was remodeled through a partnership with Delta Dental of Rhode Island and supported by a $400,000 grant from Strada Education Foundation.